 How long does it take to process the changes made in the Audit Report?

-The audience should finish processing within a few minutes of submitting your changes.
+The audience should finish processing within an hour of submitting your changes.

 Is there a way to append additional accounts to a list?